Theories of Social Violence Question Answers

 Answer:

-Many people like to watch violent TV shows, and in the modern world today, children are the ones who like to play the violent video games.
-Children age between 8 to 18 plays violent video games 1.2 to 7.5 hours per week (Alvarez & Bachman, 2017).
-The children are more fascinated towards the violent video games as compare to the physical sports.
+Many people like to watch violent TV shows, and in the modern world today, children are the ones who like to play violent video games.
+Children aged between 8 to 18 play violent video games for 1.2 to 7.5 hours per week (Alvarez & Bachman, 2017).
+Children are more fascinated by violent video games as compared to physical sports.
 Children, who are aged between 8 to 18 are going through their age of learning.
-Their cognitive skills develop during the age, and they are more enthusiastic towards the learning environment.
-When children enjoy the violent games, then it means that they are promoting their behavior in the violent ways.
-For example, a child who likes to play a violent video game and like one game most in which one person hurts the several ones and accomplishes a mission.
-This will develop the mentality of the child that in real life, it could be possible to hurt the other people with the same methods that were used in the video game.
-The children who enjoy playing these games are the ones who became aggressive as compare to the children who do not like to play video games.
-The aggressive behavior emerges through the use of violent video games, and many times leads to the emergence of violent behavior of the children.
+Their cognitive skills develop during age, and they are more enthusiastic about the learning environment.
+When children enjoy violent games, then it means that they are promoting their behavior in violent ways.
+For example, a child who likes to play a violent video game and like one game most in which one person hurts several ones and accomplishes a mission.
+This will develop the mentality of the child that in real life, it could be possible to hurt other people with the same methods that were used in the video game.
+The children who enjoy playing these games are the ones who became aggressive as compared to the children who do not like to play video games.
+Aggressive behavior emerges through the use of violent video games, and many times leads to the emergence of violent behavior of children.
 The children who learn through the environment learn to hurt someone, act aggressively, and act violently through the consistent usage of video games.
-This could lead to the disastrous measures and circumstances in which the violence will lead the children towards the occurrence of crimes.
+This could lead to disastrous measures and circumstances in which the violence will lead the children towards the occurrence of crimes.

 Question # 5: